asconix/rfcs/rfcs/0057-secrets-for-services.md

 RFC process can surface some.

-One aspect is of course the additional number of services generated, but this does not seem to be a bit issue when using NixOps.
+One aspect is of course the additional number of services generated, but this does not seem to be a big issue when using NixOps.

 # Alternatives
 [alternatives]: #alternatives

 * One approach that has been proposed in the past is a non-world readable store, in issue #8 (support private files in the nix store, from 2012).
-While this would be pretty great, it's rather complex and has not made huge progress in a while.
+While this would be pretty great, it's rather complex and has not made progress in a while.

 * "Classical" approach of just storing secrets readable only to a service user and utilizing string-paths to reference them.
 This does not work well anymore with